 Hey there!
-Today we’re going to talk about what CDs are and why you might want them as you save more money for the future.
-There are many advantages of CDs, including the safest way to earn passive income, which for risk-averse folks might be the answer they’ve been looking for.
+In this post, I’m going to discuss what CDs are and why you might want them as you save more money for the future.
+There are many advantages of CDs, including the safest way to earn passive income, which might be the answer they’ve been looking for risk-averse folks.

 What does CD stand for in banking?

 You may have guessed by the title of this post that a CD in banking stands for a certificate of deposit.

 What is a CD?

 Banks offer a certificate of deposit to its customers, where the customer agrees to leave a specified amount of money tied up with the bank for a specified duration.
 In return, the bank will pay the customer interest on their money.
 Generally, longer-term CDs pay more interest than shorter-term ones.

 More than likely, your CD will have a guaranteed rate of return.
 This can be handy over a high-yield savings account where your rate may go up and down depending on market conditions.

 CDs are different than traditional savings accounts in that with a savings account, you can deposit and withdraw money somewhat frequently.
 But, with a CD, you will face early withdrawal penalties if you withdraw your money before the maturity date.
 The exception to this is if you have a no-penalty CD, which I’ll go over below.